 Drive to Phillipsville (Avenue of the Giants): 226 miles, 4 hours.

 Oakland is about the same drive-time as SFO.
 OAK is served by most major carriers, but it has far fewer international flights and fewer overall flights around the country.
-That said, Oakland is very well served by Southwest Airlines.
+That said, Oakland is has better service from Southwest Airlines than does SFO.
 So, if you can get a screamin’ deal or great flight time into Oakland, chose that.

 Should You Fly Into Sacramento?